Updated 31 October, 2025

-I don't often talk about the business side of my writing on social media but after receiving some comments on Facebook and emails from readers asking why my books aren't available on Kindle Unlimited, I posted a short overview of my reasons why I choose not to do so.
+I don't often talk about the business side of my writing on social media but after receiving some comments on social media and emails from readers asking why my books aren't available on Kindle Unlimited, I posted a short overview of my reasons why I choose not to do so.

 That post received such interesting feedback from readers and writers alike (all of it supportive – thank you) that I thought I’d expand on the original text and share it here.

-What’s the difference between Kindle Unlimited and “going wide”?
+What’s the difference between publishing using Amazon’s KDP Select and “going wide”?

 Before I go into the reasons why I don’t make my eBooks available on Kindle Unlimited, let me first explain the business side of Amazon’s ecosystem as far as writers are concerned.